Bringing financial services to the Pacific's poorest

 - About 6.5 million Pacific Islanders, and 80 percent of those on a low income, do not have access to financial services, such as a bank account.

-- The programme, in partnership with the region’s central banks, will pilot mobile phone-based financial services (‘mobile money’) on the main islands.
+- The programme, in partnership with six of the region’s central banks, provides mobile phone-based financial services (‘mobile money’) on the main islands.

 Dulari is a beneficiary of the Pacific Financial Inclusion Programme, aimed at expanding financial services to low-income, rural and vulnerable populations in the Pacific Islands, including Fiji, Papua New Guinea, Samoa, Solomon Islands, Tonga and Vanuatu.

-The initiative is a joint venture by the United Nations Development Programme (UNDP), United Nations Capital Development Fund (UNCDF), AusAID, and the European Union (EU).
+The initiative is a joint venture by the United Nations Development Programme (UNDP), United Nations Capital Development Fund (UNCDF), and AusAID.
 It aims to provide new and/or improved access to appropriate, sustainable financial services, including savings, money transfers, insurance and loans for 250,000 people across the region.

 Introducing more financial services has the potential to help Pacific households increase their financial security, gain better access to health and education and earn a living more easily.